 Storybook Version (grab a coffee or a sandwich):

 Since the age of nine, I dreamed of one thing…writing songs like the ones my Dad would wake us up to in the morning — songs that would drift up the stairwell and into my bedroom from his old record player to start a new day.
-I began writing music on the front row of a church pew during sermons my Dad would preach, inspired by whatever he was saying.
+I can still hear that first line of the first track from Amy Grant’s 1980 “Never Alone” album, “In the morning when I wake, and my feet can’t find the floor”…feels like yesterday.
+I’m certain it was moments like this that sparked my desire to write.
+I began writing songs on the front row of a church pew during sermons my Dad would preach, inspired by whatever he was saying.
 I grew up the red-headed middle sister of three daughters, blessed with loving parents and the bliss of spending early childhood days on the lawn doing gymnastics with my neighborhood friends or playing on the beaches of Santa Cruz, CA. But there was no greater joy than the heritage of music in my family…it was a part of life.
 Even in my extended family, most of us began piano lessons by 5 years old and were singing on stage before we knew how to hold a microphone.
 I can remember how my Dad would kneel beside me and hold my mic, helping me feel confident in front of an audience or church congregation.
+Sometimes we would pile in that old, green, Chevy sedan, often pulling a trailer, and travel across the country, singing as a family of five at camps, churches, and events.
 From my very beginning, faith and music were as regular as breathing.

 Much to my heart-broken, adolescent objection, we moved from Santa Cruz where I left behind the beaches, the gymnastics lawn, my best friend since Kindergarten, and my bedroom I had all to myself.
 Thankfully, I didn’t have to leave behind the music.
 We landed in Vancouver, WA when I was a young teen, where I found life-long friends even in the midst of those difficult adolescent days — those days that flooded my journals and inspired lyrics that were important to me — like friends you can trust, crying to Jesus, and boys.
 We were schooled at home from the time I hit 6th grade and it honestly worked out fabulously for me — the contemplative dreamer who wore her heart on her sleeve — because I could write and write and write.
 I loved having all that time to myself.
 Sitting at the piano, trying to arrange the notes like one of Michael W. Smith’s Christmas compositions – those were the days.
 I didn’t have to babysit to earn money like my friends.
 Instead, I began teaching piano.
 It was a great childhood that set me up for the rest of my life.
 It did not surprise my parents that I attended college to study music and earn a degree in Music Composition.
 If there had been a songwriting major at the university I attended in Portland, OR, that would have been a dream come true, but I decided to take the next best thing and learn to score and arrange.
 Had I returned to my birth place in southern California, I may have pursued scoring for movies right out of the gate.